West Makian language

-West Makian (also known by the endonym Moi) is a divergent North Halmahera language of Indonesia.
+West Makian (also known by the endonym Jitine or Moi) is a divergent North Halmahera language of Indonesia.
 It is spoken on the coast near Makian Island, and on the western half of that island.

 West Makian has been strongly influenced by a neighboring Austronesian language or languages to the extent that it was once classified as Austronesian, as East Makian (Taba) still is.
 As a family-level isolate, it is not closely related to any other language.Gary Holton, Marian Klamer (2018).
 "The Languages and Linguistics of the New Guinea Area: A Comprehensive Guide" A brief description of the language can be found in Voorhoeve (1982).
 Much influence comes from Taba, as well as Malay, Ternate, Dutch, and potentially Portuguese.

 Phonology

 Vowels

 West Makian has 5 or 6 vowels: /a, e, ə, i, o/, and /u/, with /ə/ not recorded by Watuseke.
 Voorhoeve states that /ə/ is only found in Indonesian loans.